PurpleBooth/purplebooth-co-uk-v2/content/post/0004-s-is-for-single-responsibility-principle.md

 </code>
 </pre>

-Once seperated like this it's clear to see: responsibilities mean requirements.
+Once separated like this it's clear to see: responsibilities mean requirements.
 The requirement to send an email, or keep track of the basket in this example.
 Uncoupling these responsibilities means, if we get a change in requirements to not send an email sometimes, that's perfectly achievable without changing the basket logic, so a single change, rather than both email and basket logic.

 Multiple changes mean more rewriting code, and if you're as lazy as I am, that's something you want to avoid.